-Campus Events, Campus wide, Diversity, Student Life
+Campus Events, Campus Wide, Diversity, Student Life

 CSU celebrates Black History

-By Emma Slaven | February 1, 2021
+By CSU Media | February 1, 2021

 The celebration of Black History in America has changed drastically over the past century.
 In 1926, only half a century after the 13th Amendment abolished U.S. slavery, Dr. Carter G. Woodson coined the second week of February as Negro History Week.
 The week lines up with the birthdays of Abraham Lincoln and Frederick Douglass—one a presidential abolitionist activist, the other an escaped slave.
 Not even 50 years ago, President Gerald Ford extended Black recognition to the entire month of February in 1976, encouraging the public to “honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
 Every president thereafter, some more than others, has upheld the celebration of Black History Month as a catalyst to acknowledge the struggles and achievements that African Americans have faced throughout history.